-A separate dataset of COVID-19 related preprints, containing metadata of preprints from over 15 preprints servers across disciplines, published since January 1, 2020.
-The preprint dataset is updated weekly by the maintainers (Nicholas Fraser and Bianca Kramer) and then automatically updated in ASReview as well.
-As this dataset is not readily available to researchers through regular search engines (e.g. PubMed), its inclusion in ASReview provides added value to researchers interested in COVID-19 research, especially if they want a quick way to screen preprints specifically.
+A separate dataset of COVID-19 related preprints.
+It contains metadata of preprints from over 15 preprints servers across disciplines, published since January 1, 2020.
+The preprint dataset is updated weekly by the maintainers (Nicholas Fraser and Bianca Kramer) and is subsequently updated in ASReview.
+As this dataset is not readily available to researchers through regular search engines (e.g. PubMed), its inclusion in ASReview provides added value to researchers interested in COVID-19 research, especially for those looking to screen preprints specifically.

 Installation and usage¶